anshigupta15/Workshop/README.md

  2. Fall Transition-Time taken by output waveform to fall from 80-20 percent of vdd=20ps 3.Cell Risse Propagation Delay(propagation delay when  the output of the cell is rising)=0.061ns
  4. Cell Fall Delay(Propagation Delay when output if fallng)=4ps

+ **Convert grid info to track info **

+ Some rules for
+ 1.Input and output port must be on the intersection of vertical and horizontal lines 2.Width of the standard should be in multiples of horizontal track pitch 3.Height of the standard should be in multiples of vertical track pitch

 # <a name="day4"> Prelayout Timing Analysis and importance of good clock tree